ECNTechnology/ecn-kb/guides/internet-services/nbn-faqs.md

 ### What speeds can I expect from FTTB?

-Fibre to the Building services can be delivered
+Fibre to the Building services can be delivered at a range of speeds to your buildings communications room.

+Your actual speeds can be affected by a number of factors including:

+* Cabling throughout your building.
+* Modem quality and performance.
+* WiFi signal strength.
+* Your nbn tier selected.

 ## nbn Fixed Wireless
 ::: tip